-The impact of the development on the historic landscape was also assessed, and found to be relatively low, with only a small loss of parkland, and minimal visual impact.
-The visual impact should be kept low by ensuring buildings are not visible above the boundary wall and retaining existing woodlands.
+The impact of the development on the historic landscape was also assessed.
+While much of the proposed development was found to have relatively low impact, with only a small loss of parkland, and minimal visual impact, development close to the hall complex was considered to have a severe visual impact.
+The visual impact can be reduced by use of screening woodlands, but the setting of the Old Hall, in particular, would be significantly changed.